Republic of Ancona: Commercial law

+During the time of the Republic of Ancona (11th to 16th century), Commercial law evolved to support its maritime trade, which was central to its economy and independence.
+Ancona’s legal framework was particularly influenced by its status as a maritime republic and its competitive but cooperative relationship with other Adriatic trading powers like Venice and Ragusa.
+This period saw Ancona prioritizing merchant rights and contract standardization, essential for facilitating commerce with the Byzantine Empire and the Levant.

+Key documents from the period highlight the use of notary records to validate trade agreements and safeguard merchants' investments.
+Benvenuto Stracca, a notable 16th-century jurist from Ancona, was an important reference in formalizing commercial legal principles.
+His work, De Mercatura (1553), is regarded as one of the earliest comprehensive treatises on Commercial law, particularly relevant for guiding the conduct of merchants and the framework for contracts within and beyond Ancona’s borders.

+These practices, and the legal protections afforded to trade, enabled Ancona to sustain a significant degree of autonomy and economic success until it was ultimately absorbed by the Papal States in 1532, marking the end of its independent commercial legal system.

 Alliance with Ragusa

 Commercial competition among Venice, Ancona and Ragusa was very strong because all of them bordered the Adriatic Sea.
 They fought open battles on more than one occasion.
 Venice, aware of its major economic and military power, disliked competition from other maritime cities in the Adriatic.
 Several Adriatic ports were under Venetian rule, but Ancona and Ragusa retained their independence.
 To avoid succumbing to Venetian rule, these two republics made multiple lasting alliances.

 Venice conquered Ragusa in 1205 and held it until 1382 when Ragusa regained de facto freedom, paying tributes first to the Hungarians, and after the Battle of Mohács, to the Ottoman Empire.
 During this period Ragusa reconfirmed its old alliance with Ancona.